 SSAE uses an attest standard that closely mirrors its international assurance equivalent, ISAE 3402, which was issued by the International Auditing and Assurance Standards Board (IAASB).

-SSAE 16 and SAS 70 have several notable differences.
+SSAE 16 and SAS 70 have several notable differences in their process.

 Audit vs. Attest